 Treats, supplements, dental chews, rawhide and even some medications all have ingredients that your pet could react to.
 When trying to avoid certain ingredients in the main diet you will need to look at the composition of these items too.

 Only 1-6% of skin problems in dogs and cats are thought to be caused by food according to veterinary dermatologists.
 Flea sensitivity & environmental allergies are much more common.

 Between 10-49% of all allergic reactions (skin, digestive, respiratory etc) are thought to be caused by a reaction to food, however several studies have shown that cats are more commonly affected than dogs.

 And lastly, contact a friendly Burns nutritionist for advice.
-Our nutritionists are on-hand Monday - Friday between the hours of 9-5 to answer all your pet nutrition enquiries.
+Our nutritionists are on-hand every Monday to Friday 9am to 5pm to answer all your pet nutrition enquiries.
 Reach them on freephone number 0800 083 66 96 or email firstname.lastname@example.org to communicate digitally.